 Desuade Partigen has an extensive set of features that are built heavily upon the Desuade Motion Package.
-Take a look at some of the technical specifications for the package:
+Take a look at some of the technical specifications for the AS3 particle effect engine:

 - Particle/Emitter Controllers (advanced keyframe-sequencing)